silviuspac/API_service_ingestion_retrieve/README.md

     - date_from: starting datetime in ISO format
     - date-to: ending datetime in ISO format

+    The ISO format should be "%Y-%m-%d %H:%M:%SZ"

-This api aggregates pet minute the data between date_from and date_to, giving in output some statistics and the last 10 logs from the last aggregation period.
+This api aggregates per minute the data between date_from and date_to, giving in output (in JSON format) statistics, regarding the response times and errors, and the last 10 logs from the last aggregation period.

 ## API Security (Api Key)
 For the security of the APIs calls the header of both APIs has the parameter "x-api-key".